 The heritage of the Old West is the birthright of every American, and a source of fascination to people from other lands.
 It’s perhaps ironic, but an arms maker in the mountains of Northern Italy has done more than any other firearms manufacturer to preserve America’s Old West heritage.

-When you select an Uberti revolver or rifle, you’ll be getting the best of a four-decade transatlantic partnership: classic American design combined with fine Italian craftsmanship.
+When you select an Cimarron revolver or rifle, you’ll be getting the best of a four-decade transatlantic partnership: classic American design combined with fine Italian craftsmanship.

 Specifications - .44 caliber 6 shot - 9" Barrel with 7 groves and a left twist - forged steel color case hardened frame with steel back strap and brass trigger guard and a one piece Walnut grip.
 Weighs 4.45 pounds and is 15 7/10" long.